Capital City (TV series): Broadcast information

 Capital City was originally broadcast on Thames Television between 26 September 1989 and 20 December 1990; many other ITV regions also carried the programme, though participation and broadcast dates have varied.
 Despite its short run in the UK, the series was rebroadcast on UKTV Gold.
+It ran for only 2 series despite good ratings due to Thames deeming the series as too expensive as Thames was facing a franchise auction in 1991.

 The series was also transmitted in Australia by ABC Television, in the United States on selected public television stations, and in Canada on CBC Television, as well as on networks in Switzerland, Germany and Poland.

 Availability

 The complete series of 23 episodes have been released on DVD.